Grand Canyon Deaths

 • Rockfalls: It’s estimated that eight people have died in the Grand Canyon from rockfalls.
 One woman almost bled to death when a boulder rolled onto her tent and crushed her pelvis, but she was saved.

-• Cliff Diving: While drowning are not too uncommon, especially in the seemingly docile Havasu Creek, diving into that water is rare.
-Two people did attempt to dive from a height of nearly 200 feet, and one was killed when he smashed into the bottom of the 12-foot-deep water below.
+• Cliff Diving: While drownings are not too uncommon, especially in the seemingly docile Havasu Creek, diving into that water is rare.
+Two people attempted to dive from a height of nearly 200 feet, and one was killed when he smashed into the bottom of the 12-foot-deep water below.

 • Parachuting: Two others risked their luck when they parachuted off the edge of the Grand Canyon into the Little Colorado River Gorge in 1993.
 When the California men jumped, they were standing close enough that the chutes entangled, and they hit the rocks 900 feet below at high speed.
 One died and one survived.